 - not have worked for more than two consecutive months within an EU institution or body

-- and not have carried out a study visit in the European Parliament’s secretariat six months prior to the beginning of the traineeship
+- not have carried out a study visit in the European Parliament’s secretariat six months prior to the start of the traineeship